 "It was going to be a long ride and there was no reason to hurry"

-Whoever thinks Westerns really have anything to do with the old West, haven't really watched them all that closely.
+Whoever thinks Westerns really have anything to do with the old West, hasn't really watched them all that closely.

 I saw "Appaloosa" recently.
 As far as Westerns go, it's Okay.
 However, I was really struck by the last line of the movie, to such an extent, I rented the DVD as soon as it came out to catch it again.
 And then I noticed how the opening lines and the final lines tied the whole movie together.